webignition/bas-spec/docs/tutorial.rst

 Tutorial Overview
 =================

-A learn-as-you-go guide on how to write browser automation tests in basil.
+A learn-as-you-go guide on writing browser automation tests in basil.

+.. admonition:: Topics

     - :doc:`Get To Know the Terminology </tutorial-terminology>`
     - :doc:`Creating a Test Suite To Define Your Tests </tutorial-test-suite>`
     - :doc:`Understanding Test Actions and Assertions </tutorial-actions-and-assertions>`
     - Importing Tests Into Your Test Suite
     - Using Parameterised Tests
     - Creating a Page Model To Define Properties Of The Page Being Tested
     - Using a Data Provider To Supply Data Sets To Your Tests

 We'll start out by :doc:`covering some terminology </tutorial-terminology>` so that we're all clear about browser automation testing concepts.